bit20062896/dXml/index.markdown

 1. Check the reply for errors.
 1. Pretty print the response SOAP message to the log.

-You can cut and past this into a file and run it using GH-unit.
+You can cut and past this into a file and run it using [GH-Unit](http://github.com/gabriel/gh-unit).

 {% highlight objc linenos %}
 #import "GHUnit.h"